 If you are in any role within the Catholic Church in England and Wales, you must refer allegations directly to the safeguarding office for your diocese or religious congregation, or directly to the Police.

-If you are a member of the public, please refer allegations directly to the police and also to the safeguarding office in your diocese; (the relevant Diocesan safeguarding office can be located using the interactive map on the links page of the CSAS website www.csas.uk.net – contact details will be shown when you click on the relevant area of the map).
-You can also contact CSAS by telephoning 020 7901 1920 or by email to: admin@csas.uk.net
+If you are a member of the public, please refer allegations directly to the police and also to the safeguarding office in your diocese.
+The relevant Diocesan safeguarding office can be located using the map on the CSSA website.
+You can also contact CSSA by telephoning 020 7901 1920 or by email to: admin@catholicsafeguarding.org.uk

 Safe Spaces is a joint Anglican and Catholic Church in England and Wales project to provide a vital support service for survivors of church-related abuse.
 Details and more here.